If you would like to receive future FPI press releases, please send your request to Natha Dempsey.

 Home About Foodservice Packaging Environmental Stewardship Resources Membership Conferences Media> Contact FPI (current) About FPI Login Logout Welcome back Guest !

-The grant is made possible through contributions to the FRC, which focuses exclusively on increased recycling of post-consumer foam polystyrene.
-Its members include Americas Styrenics; Cascades Canada ULC; CKF Inc.; Chick-fil-A; Dart Container Corp.; Dolco Packaging; Dyne-A-Pak; Genpak; INEOS Styrolution America LLC; NOVA Chemicals Corp.; Pactiv Foodservice/Food Packaging; Republic Plastics; and TOTAL Petrochemicals & Refining USA.
+Formed in 2014, the Foam Recycling Coalition focuses exclusively on increased recycling of post-consumer foam polystyrene.
+Its members include Americas Styrenics; Cascades Canada ULC; Chick-fil-A; CKF Inc.; Dart Container Corp.; Dolco Packaging; Dyne-A-Pak; Genpak; INEOS Styrolution America LLC; Pactiv Foodservice/Food Packaging; and Republic Plastics.

 Applications must be submitted by Friday, May 28, 2021 for priority consideration.
 The FRC will announce grant recipients throughout the year.

 Further information and grant application are available at www.recyclefoam.org.Return to all stories for 2021»